bootstrap-vue/bootstrap-vue/src/components/form-spinbutton/README.md

 ## Validation states

-When you default to a `null` value, and the user has not selected a value, you can use the `state` prop to apply one of the contextual validation styles to the component
+When you default to a `null` value, and the user has not selected a value, you can use the `state` prop to apply one of the contextual validation styles to the component.

 - `true` applies the valid styling to the component
 - `false` applies the invalid styling to the component
-- `null` (the default) applies no contextual styling
+- `null` applies no contextual styling (the default)

 ### Required prop

 Note that the required prop only generates the `aria-required="true"` attribute on the component, and does not perform any validation on form submit.
-You must validate the v-model in your application logic.
+You must validate the `v-model` in your application logic.

-Note that if the prop `required` is set, and the v-model is `null`, the attribute `aria-invalid="true"` will be rendered on the component.
+Note that if the prop `required` is set, and the `v-model` is `null`, the attribute `aria-invalid="true"` will be rendered on the component.

 ## Events